PapaVeneti/thesis/README.md

 ```

 Currently running the simulations is only possible from the `ros_ws/src/olympus_ros_drake_sim/` directory or any other directory you specified above in the `<desired_directory>`.

+## Ideas for improvement:
+1. simulation parameters from interface class -> Set with parsing to avoid recompiling etc
+2. The drake simulation classes should provide a method for default initialization